 Please visit the Registrar’s website for real-time information including section times, course capacity, etc.

-AH 202 Topics in Theory and Criticism in Art History: Global Migration in Crisis: Thinking in/through Visual Arts
+AH 202 Topics in Theory and Criticism in Art History: Seminar 1

 Seminar, two hours.
 Changing topics in modern art (including illustration and other popular forms) that reflect interests of particular faculty members.
 Political and economic factors affecting arts of France and Germany at various times.
 May be repeated for credit with consent of adviser.
 S/U or letter grading.

 Lecture, three hours.
-Variable topics in Chinese art that reflect interests of individual regular and/or visiting faculty members.
+Variable topics in medieval art that reflect interests of individual regular and/or visiting faculty members.
 May be repeated twice for credit.
-Concurrently scheduled with course C149.
+Concurrently scheduled with course C117B.
 S/U or letter grading.